 Yarrow

 The Yarrow that we harvest makes for a distillate that flashes blue – indicating the likely presence of Chamazulene.
-Chamazulene is a degradation product of sesquiterpene (matricin).
-It’s also known as a free radical scavenger, able to travel inter cellularly and bring its benefits to fibroblasts that reduce collagen.
+Chamazulene is a degradation product of the sesquiterpene matricin.
+It’s also known as a free radical scavenger, able to travel inter-cellularly (via a matrix of narrow pathways) and bring its benefits to fibroblasts that produce collagen.

-Through the years of distilling, we’ve noted that the best distillates comes from flowers that are dried on the stalk and feel like they weigh next to nothing.
-Due to its high concentration of sesquiterpenes, which can be dermal irritants, Yarrow is safer to distill after it stops looking social media pretty.
+Through the years of distilling, we’ve noted that the best distillates (effective, gentle, fewer volatile terpenes) comes from flowers that are dried on the stalk and feel like they weigh next to nothing.
+We know these lightweight harvests are full of sesquiterpenes because sesquiterpenes are dermal irritants.
+Yarrow harvest is irritating.
+The more these irritants are broken down, the better… it seems.

-If our Yarrow hydrosol rings your bell, we suggest ordering a year’s worth at harvest time (August - October).
+If our Yarrow hydrosol rings your bell, we suggest ordering a year’s worth at harvest time (available for purchase August - October).

 Previous